Blaisorblade/pdbp.github.io/index.md

 }
 ```

-The `import implicits.functionFunction`, extending the type class `Function`, is a first example of what is called *dependency injection by importing an implicit object extending a type class*.
+The `import functionImplicits.functionFunction`, of an object extending the type class `Function`, is a first example of what is called *dependency injection by importing an implicit object extending a type class*.

 The object `factorialAsFunction`, depending on `functionFunction`, extends the class `FactorialAsFunction`, that defines `factorial` in terms of the member `function` declared in the type class `Function`.